laninsky/project_logs/hectors_hologenome/2_metabarcoding/Pear_OBITools_VSEARCH_BLAST.md

 ### Pear/OBITools/VSEARCH/BLAST
 The first approach involved PEAR for merging reads, OBiTools for demultiplexing, USEARCH for cleaning the data and clustering, and a homemade BLAST script to get taxonomic data.
-I'm subbing in VSEARCH instead of USEARCH.
-I did this on NeSI.
+I'm subbing in VSEARCH instead of USEARCH for a few of the steps.
+I did this on NeSI following the guidelines at: https://otagomohio.github.io/workshops/eDNA_Metabarcoding.html

 #### Installation/modules required
 ```